khalid-hussain/shaheen/chap16.md

 all that I have said, if you command, then, I am at your service and my men are at your service."

-Badr Bin Mughira sat on his chair.
+Badr bin Mughira sat on his chair.
 Moosa thought for a while with his head bowed down.
 Finally, he said, "You have come to know that Ferdinand is going to attack Granada and God is my witness that the only question in front of me is how to save this enclave of the Muslims of Andalus.
 For us, this is not the